Modern Slavery Statement 2019/20

 5. Training and Measurement

-Following the introduction of the Modern Slavery and Human Trafficking Act in 2016, our team held several internal discussions, training and awareness sessions.
-In early 2018, every member of the team then completed an e-learning module from the London Universities Purchasing Consortium called ‘Modern Slavery and Protecting Human Rights in the Supply Chain’.
+Following the introduction of the Modern Slavery and Human Trafficking Act in 2016, our team held several internal discussion and training sessions.
+Following that, in 2018, every member of the team completed an e-learning module from the British Universities Finance Directors Group called ‘Modern Slavery and Protecting Human Rights in the Supply Chain.'

 6. Review and Approval

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and is reviewed annually.
-It was approved and signed by the President and Vice-Chancellor on 31st January 2019.
+It was approved by the University Executive Board and signed by the President and Vice Chancellor.

 Professor Koen Lamberts